Jujure/juju.re/jujure/content/writeups/fcsc_2022/EXTerminated.md

 The program takes the path to the device to encrypt as argument, calls a bunch of function that are mostly wrappers around libext2fs functions to initialize some global variables holding structures of the EXT filesystem.
-It alsos checks that some flags are set in the structures of libext2fs, I do not know if these flags are implementation specific or are standard EXT flags but I did not bother too much with this.
+It also checks that some flags are set in the structures of libext2fs, I do not know if these flags are implementation specific or are standard EXT flags but I did not bother too much with this.

-The intersting stuff is at the end, I can see that it calls a function that I called `encrypt_folder` after reversing it.
+The interesting stuff is at the end, I can see that it calls a function that I called `encrypt_folder` after reversing it.
 It then flushes the filesystem to disk and write the inode bitmap.